Stanley Gibbons: Since 2000

 On 28 January 2015 the company was awarded 'Deal of the Year' at the 2015 Quoted Company Awards for its acquisition of Noble Investments.

 In July 2015 the company announced that The Fine Art Auction Group had acquired Bid for Wine, a specialist online wine auctioneer founded in 2008 by barrister Spenser Hilliard and ex-management consultant Lionel Nierop.

 Later in 2015 the group's share value started to fall significantly, dropping from 240p in August 2015 to 15.75p in April 2016.
 This general decline continued, with lows of 1.5p being recorded in March 2020.

 Stanley Gibbons (Guernsey) Limited, the group's subsidiary which handled investment portfolios, was placed under administration on 21 November 2017, with Nick Vermeulen and Zelf Hussain as joint administrators.

-On 8 June 2021, Stanley Gibbons purchased the British Guiana 1c Magenta at auction.
-The company has since offered shares in the stamp to collectors.
+On 8 June 2021, Stanley Gibbons purchased the British Guiana 1c magenta at auction for $8,307,000.
+The company has since offered shares in the stamp to collectors using the showpiece platform.

+On 22 December 2023, Stanley Gibbons announced the company's insolvency.
+In a "pre-pack administration process" the business was bought back by a new company called Strand Collectibles Group.